pierrediedhiou/cybersecurity-journey/glossary.md

 - **XSS** — Cross-Site Scripting, injecting malicious scripts into web pages
 - **XZ Utils** — Linux compression tool targeted by a supply chain attack (CVE-2024-3094)
+- **XOR** — Exclusive OR, a logical binary operation that returns 1 if bits are different and 0 if bits are the same.
+Widely used in cryptography and computing
+  - Symbol: ⊕ or ^
+  - 1 XOR 0 = 1
+  - 1 XOR 1 = 0
+  - 0 XOR 0 = 0
 ## Z
 - **Zero-Day** — A vulnerability unknown to the software vendor with no available patch